History of labour law in the United Kingdom: Health and safety laws

-The Mines Act 1860, besides extending the law to ironstone mines, following as it did on a series of disastrous accidents and explosions, strengthened some of the provisions for safety.
+The Mines Regulation Act 1860 (23 & 24 Vict. c.
+151), besides extending the law to ironstone mines, following as it did on a series of disastrous accidents and explosions, strengthened some of the provisions for safety.
 At several inquests, strong evidence was given of incompetent management and neglect of rules, and a demand was made for enforcing employment only of certificated managers of coal mines.
-This was not met until the act of 1872, but in 1860 certain sections relating to wages and education were introduced.
-The steady development of the coal industry, increasing association among miners, and increased scientific knowledge of means of ventilation and of other methods for securing safety, all paved the way to the Coal Mines Act 1872, and in the same year health and safety in metalliferous mines received their first legislative treatment in a code of similar scope and character to that of the Coal Mines Act.
-This act was amended in 1886, and repealed and recodified in 1887; its principal provisions are still in force, with certain revised special rules and modifications as regards reporting of accidents (1906) and employment of children (1903).
-It was based on the recommendations of a Royal Commission, which had reported in 1864, and which had shown the grave excess of mortality and sickness among metalliferous miners, attributed to the inhalation of gritty particles, imperfect ventilation, great changes of temperature, excessive physical exertion, exposure to wet, and other causes.
-The prohibition of employment of women and of boys under ten years underground in this class of mines, as well as in coal mines, had been effected by the act of 1842, and inspection had been provided for in the act of 1860; these were in amended form included in the code of 1872, the age of employment of boys underground being raised to twelve.
+This was not met until the Coal Mines Regulation Act 1872, but in 1860 certain sections relating to wages and education were introduced.
+The steady development of the coal industry, increasing association among miners, and increased scientific knowledge of means of ventilation and of other methods for securing safety, all paved the way to the Coal Mines Regulation Act 1872, and in the same year health and safety in metalliferous mines received their first legislative treatment in a code of similar scope and character to that of the Coal Mines Act 1855 via the Metalliferrous Mines Regulation Act 1872 (35 & 36 Vict. c.
+77).
+This act was amended by the Coal Mines Act 1886, and repealed and recodified by the Coal Mines Regulation Act 1887 (50 & 51 Vict. c.
+58); its principal provisions are still in force, with certain revised special rules and modifications as regards reporting of accidents (Notice of Accidents Act 1906) and employment of children (Coal Mines Regulation Act (1887) Amendment Act 1903).
+It was based on the recommendations of a royal commission, which had reported in 1864, and which had shown the grave excess of mortality and sickness among metalliferous miners, attributed to the inhalation of gritty particles, imperfect ventilation, great changes of temperature, excessive physical exertion, exposure to wet, and other causes.
+The prohibition of employment of women and of boys under ten years underground in this class of mines, as well as in coal mines, had been effected by the Mines and Collieries Act 1842, and inspection had been provided for in the Mines Regulation Act 1860; these were in amended form included in the code of the Coal Mines Regulation Act 1872, the age of employment of boys underground being raised to twelve.